 “Our goal is to bridge this gap by empowering teams to bring their agile practices into ITSM to enhance collaboration, adapt to change, drive continuous improvement, and, ultimately, deliver value faster”, says CTO Huang.

 Is your team using an innovative approach to manage the evolving cloud-computing landscape?
-Reach out to us at firstname.lastname@example.org or on twitter @Transposit to share your insights.
+Join us on May 12th for a conversation on Rethinking ITSM for Modern Operations.